segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ### Cloud-Mode in Android

-When an destination's SDK is not packaged, but it is enabled from your dashboard, the request goes through the Segment REST API, and is routed to the service's server-side API as [described here](/docs/connections/destinations/#connection-modes).
+When a destination's SDK is not packaged, but it is enabled from your dashboard, the request goes through the Segment REST API, and is routed to the service's server-side API as [described here](/docs/connections/destinations/#connection-modes).

 ### Packaging device-mode destination SDKs